-There was a cot in the locker area next to Garcia’s lab.
+There was a cot in the locker area next to the lab.
 Too tired to walk home, he fell asleep on it.
 Dressing in the morning after his shower, a movement outside the window caught his eye.
 He looked outside onto the small parking lot splattered with a few dusty cars, scooters and cycles.
-Like a beetle, a long black limo had stopped at the gates in the tall walls of Ramses Hospital.
+Like a beetle, a long black limo had stopped at the gates of Ramses Hospital.
 Military guards opened them.
 Queen Noru’s car then crawled in and disappeared around a building.

 “Your mother will be so happy when she gets your pictures,” the older woman said.
-“Now, here I used to be your mother’s age now when I used to take care of you as a baby.
+“Now, here I used to be your mother’s age back when I took care of you as a baby.
 Soon, I’ll help you with your child.”

-Noru moved her fingers swiftly over the touchpad.
+“Sweet.”
+Noru’s fingers moved swiftly over the touchpad.
 “I just can’t wait to hear what Mama says.”

-“Just rumors,” Aisha replied with a troubled face.
+“Just rumors from the servants,” Aisha replied with a troubled face.
 “Queen Salma is jealous.
 The king is breaking religious rules.
 Instead of sharing his time with all his wives, he just stays with you.”

-“Queen Salma is the king’s first wife and a princess in his tribe, his first cousin,” Aisha said.
-“We need to beware.
+Aisha warned, “Queen Salma is the king’s first wife, a princess in his tribe, his first cousin, we need to beware.
 Your father is gone.
-Many of the king’s men are her family, more loyal to her than to you.”
+Many of the king’s men are her family, loyal to her.”

 Noru rarely saw Salma except at social gatherings and royal ceremonies.
 Even in her prime, Salma had never been pretty.
 But Noru knew her own beauty.
 Her large eyes and long smooth neck echoed Egyptian art from thousands of years ago.
 Carvings with curves like hers still brought that old stone to life.

-“What I hear,” Aisha said, “is that Salma makes weekly trips home to see her mother.
-It’s an ancestral property in Ramses.
-The surrounding walls are ten feet high — here Aisha raised her hands above her head — topped with barbed wire.
+“What I hear,” Aisha continued, “is that Salma makes weekly trips home to see her mother.
+It’s an ancestral home in Ramses.
+The surrounding walls are ten feet high — Aisha raised her hands above her head — topped with barbed wire.
 Inside those old walls, there are modern electric fences and steel gates.
 Killer dogs roam between the walls and those fences.
 The roofs and tunnels are also guarded, all latest military technology, her servants boast.

 “Queen Salma goes in an armored car with black tinted windows and tall Sikh guards carrying automatic rifles.
-Then those thick steel gates clang, closing behind her.
+Then those thick steel gates clang shut.
 Once inside, you enter beautiful gardens.
-At the market, they show me pretty pictures.
-One of her brothers meets Queen Salma in the driveway and accompanies her inside.
-The queen removes her headscarf, and then she is with her mother and brother alone in the sitting room.”
+I see their pretty pictures at the market.
+One of her brothers meets Queen Salma in the driveway and goes with her inside.
+The queen then removes her headscarf, because she is now alone with her mother and brother in the sitting room.”

 Noru leaned in with a mischievous grin.
 “But you have your friend outside who’s listening.”

-Looking lovingly into Noru’s face, Aisha then pulled away.
+Aisha looked lovingly into Noru’s face but then pulled away.

 She was solemn now.
-“Queen Noru, Queen Salma’s brother, Abdul, says it would be hard to dispute Prince Malik’s succession to the throne on any grounds.
-But the king is in love with you, No one could challenge a king’s heart — if he changed the line of inheritance from our Crown Prince to your son.
+“Queen Salma’s brother, Abdul, says it would be hard to dispute Prince Malik’s succession to the throne on any grounds.
+But the king is in love with you.
+He argues that no one could challenge a king’s heart — if he changed the line of inheritance from our Crown Prince to your son.

-“Queen Salma’s family discusses how you were in India for some time, with many injections and treatments, and how you see Dr. Kapoor a lot.
-What is the purpose of all the medicine and magic, they wonder, puzzled despite all their expensive spying.
+“Queen Salma’s family discusses how you were in India for some time under medical treatment and how you see Dr. Kapoor a lot.
+What’s the purpose of all the medicine and magic, they wonder, puzzled in spite of all their spying?